gee-community/GEE-Dev-Docs/README.md

 ## Welcome to the GEE Dev Docs repo.

-GEE Dev Docs is a collaborative platform for accessing and submitting tutorials for [Google Earth Engine](https://earthengine.google.com/).
+GEE Dev Docs is a collaborative platform for accessing and submitting [Google Earth Engine](https://earthengine.google.com/) tutorials.

 Please see the [site](https://gee-community.github.io/GEE-Dev-Docs/) for more information.